peekknuf/reader-js/readme.md

 # Speed Reader

 A minimalist speed reading tool to help me get through text faster.
+Just copy plain text, drop in there, and bang, beauty.
 Built with vanilla JavaScript.

 ## Features